Varð-veita: the Old Norse phrase meaning to defend, keep, preserve, watch.

 In the realm of cybersecurity, there is a vast shortage of people qualified to do so.
-More than 1.8 million cybersecurity jobs will go unfilled by 2020, a 20 percent increase over 2015, according to Frost and Sullivan’s Global Information Security Workforce Study.
+More than 1.8 million cybersecurity jobs will go unfilled by 2020, a 20 percent increase over 2015.
 The shortage is widening not only due to lack of qualified workers, but also the soaring rise in cybercrime.
-Malware-as-a-service operations, exploit kits and other crimeware are readily available, making it easy for low-tech criminals to get into hacking and they are doing so in overwhelming numbers.
+Malware-as-a-service operations, exploit kits and other crimeware are readily available, making it easy for low-tech criminals to get into hacking and they are doing so in record numbers.

 "Who Dares, Wins" – The Saga of Hrafnkel Freysgothi, C.9